What is Cerebral Palsy?

-Cerebral palsy is the most common physical disability in childhood
+Cerebral palsy is a physical disability that affects movement and posture.
+It is the most common physical disability in children.

 17 million